ozkary/ozkary.github.io/_posts/2023/2023-07-01-data-engineering-process-fundamentals-data-analysis-visualization.md

 In data visualization, we follow guidelines and design patterns to determine the appropriate chart for our data.
 For instance, a Business Intelligence (BI) dashboard may employ bar and pie charts to monitor sales performance in specific regions, while a Quality Control (QA) dashboard might utilize box plots, bell curves, and control charts to assess manufacturing process quality.

-Data analysis and visualization are fundamental to data-driven decision-making.
-To grasp the optimal strategy for our scenario, a deeper exploration of these processes is essential, so we will be using a sample dataset from our data warehouse to illustrate the approach.
+Data analysis and visualization are fundamental to a data-driven decision-making process.
+To grasp the best strategy for our scenario, we now dive deeper into this process by using a sample dataset from our data warehouse to illustrate the approach with examples.

 ![ozkary-data-engineering-analysis-visualization](../../assets/2023/ozkary-data-engineering-process-data-analysis-visualization-flow.png "Data Engineering Process Fundamentals - Analysis and Visualization")

 ## Data Analysis

 Data analysis is the practice of exploring data and understanding its meaning.
-It involves activities specific to achieving a specific goal, such as identifying dimensions, measures, outliers, trends, distributions, hypothesis testing.
-We can accomplish these activities by writing code snippets using Python and Pandas.
-We can write the code using tools like Visual Studio Code or Jupyter Notebooks.
-Additionally, we can use libraries, such as Plotly, to generate some visuals to further analyze data and create prototypes.
+It involves activities that can help us achieve a specific goal, such as identifying data dimensions and measures, as well as data analysis to identify outliers, trends, distributions, and hypothesis testing.
+We can accomplish these activities by writing code snippets using Python and Pandas, Visual Studio Code or Jupyter Notebooks.
+What's more, we can use libraries, such as Plotly, to generate some visuals to further analyze data and create prototypes.

+For low-code tools, the analysis can be done using a smart and rich user interface that automatically discovers the meta-data to identify the dataset properties like dimensions and measures.
+With little to no-code, those tools can help us model the data, create charts and dashboards.

 ### Data Profiling